NEW

 Until now, the heterogeneity of the patient population and the lack of a reliable biomarker to diagnose and prognose ME/CFS has thwarted clinical trials for both non-approved FDA drugs as well as repurposed agents.

-We have recently identified elevated levels of inactive ATG-13 as a testable and targetable pathway for treating symptoms of post-exertional malaise.
+We identified elevated levels of inactive ATG-13 as a testable and targetable pathway for treating symptoms of post-exertional malaise.

 Biomarker to Treatment Trial